 Dr. Alexander Kruska

-Alexander Kruska is Lecturer in Political Science and Teaching Coordinator for FAU’s Social Studies Education programme.
+Dr. Alexander Kruska is Lecturer in Political Science at FAU Erlangen-Nuremberg and Teaching Coordinator for its Social Studies Education programme.
+Since 2018 Kruska heads the Nuremberg branch of the Institute of Political Science (Teacher Education).

 Teaching and Research

-His teaching activities include courses on all fields of Political Science at BA level, including Comparative Politics and Politics of Germany, Political Theory and International Relations, as well as propaedeutics and preparatory courses for the first state examination required for teaching posts at public schools in Germany.
-In his research, Kruska focuses on the normative and historical foundations of liberal democracy with a focus on political and constitutional history.
+His teaching activities include courses on all fields of Political Science (BA level), including Comparative Politics and Politics of Germany, Political Theory, International Relations, and propaedeutics as well as preparatory courses for the state examination (Staatsexamen degree) which qualifies graduates for teaching positions at public schools in Bavaria/Germany.
+In his research, Kruska focuses on the normative and historical foundations of liberal democracy (political and constitutional history of the 19th century).

 - Panel „On the invention of Organicism in nineteenth century German thought“ and talk „Karl Ludwig von Haller’s organicist concept of natural rule“ , German History Society Annual Conference: 03.–05.09.2019, King’s College London, United Kingdom.